VHonzik/ListonosUnityPackages/README.md

 Wrapper around Unity's Audio Sources that comes with two pre-set channels and adds additional functionality such as queueing up audio clips.

+See [the package docs](com.listonos.audiosystem/Documentation/ListonosAudioSystem.md) for more information.

 ### Time System

 Real-world time simulation system for grand strategy style games with built-in UI elements for displaying and controlling it.

+See [the package docs](com.listonos.timesystem/Documentation/ListonosTimeSystem.md) for more information.

 ![Time System UI elements](com.listonos.timesystem/Documentation/timeControlsPreview.PNG)

 ### Jam Menu

 Scaffolding for game dev jam projects that gives you Main Menu, Options and Credits screens, all set-up in a minute.
 It can optionally use Listonos' Audio System and support manipulating the Audio System in the Options screen.

+See [the package docs](com.listonos.jammenu/Documentation/ListonosJamMenu.md) for more information.

 Main Menu:
 ![Jam Menu - Main Menu](com.listonos.jammenu/Documentation/MainMenuPreview.png)